-SPAN 1111 Elementary Spanish I......3 This course will begin developing the four communicative Spanish language skills (listening, speaking, reading, and writing).
+SPAN 1111 Elementary Spanish I.....3 This course will begin developing the four communicative Spanish language skills (listening, speaking, reading, and writing).
 Emphasis will be placed on fundamentals of grammar, vocabulary, and pronunciation.
 Contact with Hispanic cultures will be incorporated.
 This course includes a lab component.
 Grade of C needed to progress to SPAN 1112.

-reading, and writing in Spanish.
+SPAN 1112 Elementary Spanish II3 This course continues the development of listening, speaking, reading, and writing in Spanish.
 Emphasis will be placed on fundamentals of grammar, vocabulary, pronunciation and composition.
 This course will provide increased contact with and appreciation for the diversity of Hispanic cultures.
 This course includes a lab component.
 Grade of C needed to progress to SPAN 2111.
 Prerequisite: SPAN 1111 or placement test.

-SPAN 2080 Special Topics in Spanish (Lower Level) .......
-1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
+SPAN 2080 Special Topics in Spanish (Lower Level).......1-3 This course will provide students and faculty the opportunity to examine current issues or specialized topics within the discipline at a lower-level of study (appropriate for freshmen or sophomore academic experience).
 Topics will be determined by the department.
 Class will meet 15 hours for each hour of credit offered.
 Repeatable for different topics.
 (Offered by department discretion.)